 For more information please visit: Dadafest2010-Motion-Disabled-Projection

-‘The Beaten’ is a new short film by Simon Mckeown released in Summer 2011.
-The legendary UK disabled actor and comic Liz Carr stars in a hard hitting drama about the potential despair disabled people are facing in the future.
+‘The Beaten’ is a short film by Simon Mckeown released in Summer 2011.
+The legendary UK disabled actor and star of the BBC's Silent Witness Liz Carr stars in a hard-hitting drama about the potential despair disabled people are facing in the future.
 Set in a single room, Liz Carr’s performance is a tour de force of emotion and vulnerability.
-Written and directed by artist and film maker Simon Mckeown, The Beaten questions societies attitude to care and domination.
+Written and directed by artist and filmmaker Simon Mckeown, The Beaten questions societies attitude to care and domination.
 Supported by the UK Film Council’s New Cinema Fund and 104 Films.